Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path Generation

-The scheduler's role is to avoid collisions between robots for the given set of fixed robot paths $P$ (\crefrange{line:begin_coord}{line:end_coord}).
-The scheduler can avoid collisions between robots through different scheduling functions--we call this process \textit{coordination space scheduling} (\cref{sec:coord}).
-As shown in \cref{fig:coord}, $\Call{Schedule}{P}$ first generates a candidate solution $S^*$ by adding random pauses to progress to the next waypoint and assigning a random priority order to the robots to follow their paths~(\cref{sec:coord}).
-Collision checking is done on $S^*$.
+Given a set of paths $P$ returned by the all robots' low-level planners, the scheduler computes \emph{schedules} $\sigma_1(t), \ldots, \sigma_A(t)$ for each $p_i \in P$ such that no collisions occur between robots.
+This process, which we call \textit{coordination space scheduling}~(\cref{sec:coord}).
+As illustrated in \cref{fig:coord}, $\Call{Schedule}{P}$ first generates a candidate solution $S^*$ by inserting random pauses along individual robot paths and assigning a random priority order for their progression to the next vertex (\cref{sec:coord}).
+A collision check is then performed on $S^*$.
 If $S^*$ is collision-free with respect to all obstacles and other robots, it becomes the solution.
-Otherwise, the scheduler records all collision edges between robots in the \textit{Collision Recorder}~(\cref{line:record_collision}).
-The scheduler then iteratively reschedules for a new candidate solution using the same set of paths until reaching the maximum rescheduling attempts ($N_{RA}$)~(\cref{sec:feedback}).
-After $N_{RA}$ attempts without finding a valid solution, collision counts of all edges stored in the Collision Recorder are then batch-updated to the robots as feedback~(\cref{line:update_collision}).
-Each robot's low-level plan1ner then stores the collision information in \textit{Collision History}.
-Based on this experience, each robot plans a different set of paths $P$ using $\Call{MotionPlanWithExperience}{ }$ , biased towards paths that will avoid collisions by favoring edges that have had fewer collisions with other robots in the past~(\cref{sec:agent}).
+Otherwise, the scheduler records all collision edges between robots in the \textit{Collision Record} (\cref{line:record_collision}).
+The scheduler then iteratively reschedules for a new candidate solution using the same set of paths until it reaches the maximum rescheduling attempts ($N_{RA}$) (\cref{sec:feedback}).

+If a valid solution is not found after $N_{RA}$ attempts, the collision counts of all edges stored in the Collision Record are provided to the robots as feedback (\cref{line:update_collision}).
+Each robot's low-level planner then stores this collision information in a \textit{Collision History}.
+Based on this experience, each robot plans a different set of paths, $P$, using $\Call{QueryPRMWithExperience}{ }$, biased towards paths that will avoid collisions by favoring edges that have had fewer collisions with other robots in the past (\cref{sec:agent}).